6 Slick Boat Trailer Maintenance Tips to Know Before You Tow

 - Is the tongue jack properly lubricated?
 Many trailers have grease fittings for the rack/pinion inside.
 If there's a lock pin with a spring-loaded ball, make sure to properly grease that as well.

-- Are the safety chains in good condition and securely fastened?
+- Are the safety chains and trailer straps in good condition and securely fastened?

 - Are the bunks in good condition or is the carpeting torn or frayed?

 - What shape are the leaf springs in?
 Cracked, corroded or heavily rusted leaf springs can cause major issues.
 Inspect these closely throughout the season.

 - Always inspect for stress cracks, rusted fasteners or loose nuts/bolts.

 Common trailer inspections mean safer travels.
 It also means you're forced to get issues resolved before they cause any major damage.

 Trailer tires are the unsung heroes of towing and shouldn't be ignored.
 A tire blow-out, worn-out bearings and improper PSI all mean trouble.

 As with any road vehicle, proper tire inflation is essential.